shcorya/swarm.yachts/stacks/certbot/index.md

 ```

 ## Compose
-This stack deployment script will work for any of the EFF plugins, Gandi LiveDNS, DirectAdmin, or cPanel.
+This stack deployment script will work for any of the EFF plugins, Gandi LiveDNS, deSEC, DirectAdmin, or cPanel.
 It will need to be modified for other DNS providers.
 ```bash
 #!/bin/bash
 run () {